I love music. Truly I do. I love to sing. But you wouldn’t know it on Sunday morning when I visit your church.

 Please.
 Stop.
 Now.

 Yes, there’s a place for repetition in worship — if the words are really that good or pulled directly from Scripture (“Agnus Dei” by Michael W. Smith comes to mind), but even that can be overdone.
+Is endlessly repeating the same chorus a sign of deep meditation or shallow creativity?
 Ironically, most of the same evangelical churches that practice this repetition in modern worship music would resist using more formal chants from church history designed for that very purpose.
 Or reciting historical creeds of the Church.

 So, enough complaining you say.
 What am I proposing that would be better?